sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_02.md

     * If you are doing stuff that involves more need of real time data processing you will have a reason to use the NDK
         * Two common cases are signal processing and graphical related tasks
             * The Tango involves both!
-        * Unity has a huge overhead and AR graphics need to be in real time to look half-way decent
+        * Unity has a huge overhead and AR graphics need to be in real time to look halfway decent
-* Abstraction is beatiful and very important part of development, but there times where you need to "do things yourself"
+* Abstraction is beautiful and very important part of development, but there times where you need to "do things yourself"
 * Before starting your project, read on and decide personally if NDK is right for you!

 ## Native C/C++
-* The **Native** part in NDK just refers to the fact that Android is a Unix OS with a Linux based kernal.
+* The **Native** part in NDK just refers to the fact that Android is a Unix OS with a Linux based kernel.
     * The core of all Linux OS's is written in C and this means you can build an entire Android app in C if you please.
 * Java doesn't compile to machine code and runs off a Java Virtual Machine (JVM).
 * NDK lets you create code that your Android will run on that is compiled to machine code and running "natively" on the device.